openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 *Problem Definition*
 ++++++++++++++++++++

+Enterprise customers are moving their application workloads into OpenStack clouds, for example to consolidate virtual estates, and benefit from increased manageability and other economies of scale which OpenStack can bring.

-Enterprise customers are moving their application workloads onto OpenStack clouds.
-However, not all applications can be re-architected into a Cloud-native model at once.
-Some applications are deployed on a VM in a pet model.
+However, it's typically impractical to re-architect all applications into a purely cloud-native model at once.
+Therefore some applications, or parts thereof, are deployed on non-disposable VMs in a pet model.
 This requires high availability of such VMs.
 Even though VM volumes can be stored on a shared storage system, such as NFS or Ceph, to improve the availability, VM state on each hypervisor is not easily replicated to other hypervisors.
-Therefore, the system must be able to recover the VM from failure events, preferably in an automated and cost effective manner.
+Therefore, the system must be able to recover the VM from failure events, preferably in an automated and cost-effective manner.

+Even for applications architected in a cloud-native "cattle" model which can tolerate failures of individual VMs, at scale it is too impractical and costly to have to manually recover every failure, so there is still benefit in the OpenStack infrastructure being able to automatically recover them.

 Opportunity/Justification
 +++++++++++++++++++++++++